 Mandatory Live Interviews on Tuesday October 2, 2017 at the Child Neurology Society Meeting in Kansas City, MO Applications submitted by August 15, 2017, will be screened to determine if the applicant is eligible for the program, and all applicants will be notified of this decision.
-Candidates who pass the screening will be invited to travel to Kansas City, MO to the Child Neurology Society meeting to attend required live interviews with members of the Scientific Advisory Committee (SAC) of the CNCDP-K12 October 2 & 3, 2017.
+Candidates who pass the screening will be invited to travel to Kansas City, MO to the Child Neurology Society meeting to attend and engage with members of the Scientific Advisory Committee (SAC) of the CNCDP-K12.
 The members of the CNCDP Steering Committee, SAC and Counselors are listed below.
 Care will be taken to have interviews conducted so that there is no conflict of interest present, for example the candidate’s previous chairs, training directors or research mentors will be excluded.
-The CNCDP-K12 program office will provide substantial support for travel and hotel expenses for candidates to attend the interviews in Kansas City, but the exact amount has not been determined.
-It may be appropriate for the candidate’s home institution to provide some travel support not provided by this program.
+The CNCDP-K12 program office will provide substantial support for travel and hotel expenses for candidates to attend the interviews in Kansas City.
+It may be appropriate for the candidate’s home institution to provide some travel support.

 Members of the CNCDP Steering Committee: Michael V. Johnston, MD, PI and Director; Amy Brooks-Kayal, MD, Co-Director; Barry Kosofsky, MD, PhD, Co-Director; Erika Augustine, MD, Diversity Officer.(Members of the steering committee will not vote on the selection of the candidates to be funded, but may interview candidates)